valkey-io/valkey-io.github.io/content/blog/2024-10-21-testing-the-limits/index.md

 ```

 Test breakdown:
-- `-n` - this will run 1,000,000 operations using the commands set in -t
+- `-n` - this will run 1,000,000 operations using the commands in -t
 - `-t` - will run the set and get tests
 - `-P` - this specifies that we would like the tests to use 16 pipelines (send 16 operations per request).
 - `-q` - silences the output to show only the final results